antvis/G6/packages/site/docs/manual/core-concept/graph.en.md

 In G6, we provide a rich expression capability for graphs that can meet the needs of different scenarios.
 We also offer a wealth of interactive and animated effects to make the graphs more vivid and intuitive.

-## Using G6 Graph
+## Use G6 Graph

 To create a Graph with G6, you first need to import the `@antv/g6` library, and then instantiate the Graph class.

-> For installation instructions, refer to: [Getting Started - Installation](/manual/getting-started/installation)
+> For installation instructions, refer to: [Getting Started - Installation](/en/manual/getting-started/installation)

 The Graph class accepts an instantiation argument object, known as **options** (Options, in visualization theory it is referred to as: `Specification`), which is used to configure the graph's data, element styles, layout, interactions, etc.